 And we weren’t the only ones who felt this way.

 The trigger, for me, only came weeks after.
-While chatting with some friends at work, I looked down at my wrists and noticed that about an inch of all four of my bangles were missing.
-For South Asian women, broken bangles can be a sign of bad omen.
+While chatting with some friends at work, I looked down at my wrists and noticed that about an inch of all four of my bangles was missing.
+For South Asian women, broken bangles can be an omen of bad luck.

 Stressed with daily incidents and restless nights, I followed a friend’s advice, went to the temple outside the city and prayed my heart out.

-A couple of days later, we were invited to stay at the Modeling Agency.
+A couple of days later, we were invited to stay at the Modeling Agency with some friends we met on a night out.
 And all this nonsense ceased from happening.

 Living with Models